 Tendinitis of the shoulder typically occurs in the subacromial space and is common due to the anatomy of the shoulder, coupled with stressful activity assigned to the joint.
-The subacromial space is an area on the top the shoulder formed by the coracoacromial arch.
-This arch is formed by the acromio-clavicular joint, coraco-acromial ligament and acromion (outer edge of the shoulder blade).
+The subacromial space is an area on the top of the shoulder formed by the coracoacromial arch.
+This arch is formed by the acromioclavicular joint, coracoacromial ligament, and acromion (outer edge of the shoulder blade).

-The chief tendons of the shoulder, the rotator cuff and long head of the biceps, pass under this arch.
-Reduction of this space exposes the tendons to a high risk for friction, rubbing and irritation, setting the stage for a case of tendinitis.
-Tendon problems usually emerge in individuals 40 to 60 years old, but are increasingly seen in young athletes as a byproduct of repetitive overuse.
+The chief tendons of the shoulder, the rotator cuff, and the long head of the biceps, pass under this arch.
+Reduction of this space exposes the tendons to a high risk for friction, rubbing, and irritation, setting the stage for a case of tendinitis.
+Tendon problems usually emerge in individuals 40 to 60 years old but are increasingly seen in young athletes as a byproduct of repetitive overuse.

 Damage to the rotator cuff is the most common cause of shoulder pain.
 The rotator cuff tendons are commonly irritated with repetitive overhead activities and routine lifting that may result in pain and weakness in the shoulder.

-Tendinitis is most often diagnosed as an overuse repetitive strain injury (RSI), but most RSI cases exhibit genetically predisposed factors as well.
-Individuals that have a poor bloody supply to the area are most susceptible to inflammation and development of tendinitis (for example, the supraspinatous).
-Other high-risk activities or conditions that may lead to the development of shoulder tendinitis include:
+Tendinitis is most often diagnosed as an overuse repetitive strain injury (RSI), but most RSI cases exhibit genetically predisposing factors as well.
+Individuals that have a poor blood supply to the area are most susceptible to inflammation and the development of tendinitis (for example, the supraspinatus).
+Other high-risk activities or conditions that may lead to the development of shoulder tendonitis include: